 Education Abroad also assists faculty with the development of faculty-led courses abroad during the summer and school breaks.

 Financial aid and selected scholarships and grants can be used to finance approved study abroad programs.
 International university partners may occasionally have additional scholarship funding for study abroad or internship programs.
 There are a few national study abroad scholarship opportunities available.
-More information can be found in the International Office.
+More information can be found in the Office of Global Education.

-Students wishing to pursue study abroad opportunities, either coursework or research, should contact the International Office in the Ben H. Parker Student Center - E110.
-Staff in the International Office are happy to meet one on one to discuss opportunities abroad.
-Drop in times are available each day or students can make an appointment by sending an email to OIPGradassist@mines.edu.
+Students wishing to pursue study abroad opportunities, either coursework or research, should contact the Office of Global Education in the Green Center - Suite 219.
+Staff in the office are happy to meet one on one to discuss opportunities abroad.
+Drop in times are available each day or students can make an appointment by visiting mines.edu/global.

 Colorado School of Mines now offers a First Year Semester Abroad Experience (FYSAE) for incoming students.
 This innovative experience brings Mines students to Antibes, France, a city along the breathtaking French Riviera.
 As part of a collaborative and tight-knit cohort, students take STEM-focused courses and Humanities that are equivalent to the courses taught on the Golden campus.
 Students start their undergraduate experience abroad and then seamlessly return to the Mines campus for their second semester.

 - Participation in a signature experience in Antibes where the Mines cohort joins other students from around the world

 - Take Mines approved courses that keep students on track towards their degree